Gear up for spring workouts with Amazon's Champion C9 sale

 Refresh your workout wardrobe today with discounted styles from Champion's C9 line.
-Tons of apparel, plus some shoes and accessories, is on sale in Amazon's Gold Box, so it's the perfect time to gear up for your spring sweat sessions and beyond.
+Tons of apparel items, plus some shoes and accessories, are on sale in Amazon's Gold Box, so it's the perfect time to gear up for your spring sweat sessions and beyond.

 About 100 items for men, women and kids are up for grabs, and everything is under $30.
 So stock up on basics by browsing through the entire discounted stock, or just check out our top picks below.
-Either way, you'll want to check out before prices go back up at midnight tonight.
+Either way, you'll want to check out before prices go back up at midnight Tuesday night.

 Women's styles